Manhattan Neighborhood Network Policies

 - Shotgun Mic with Boom Pole* (only 1permitted)

 - Wireless Mic Set (two types available, only 1 permitted).
 Producers must supply headphones, SD Media Cards and batteries (AA) when using wireless mics.

-Certified Producers are legally and financially responsible for all MNN equipment while in their possession.
-Before taking field equipment off of MNN premises, a Certified Producer has the option to either inspect each piece of equipment to ensure functionality or sign a waiver indicating refusal of such inspection.
-MNN staff will determine if a Certified Producer may opt to sign a waiver or if pre-checkout inspection is necessary, depending on assessed familiarity with the equipment.
+Community Producers are legally and financially responsible for all MNN equipment while in their possession.
+Before taking field equipment off of MNN premises, a Producer has the option to either inspect each piece of equipment to ensure functionality or sign a waiver indicating refusal of such inspection.
+MNN staff will determine if a Producer may opt to sign a waiver or if pre-checkout inspection is necessary, depending on assessed familiarity with the equipment.

 MNN reserves the right to refuse the fulfillment of a reservation if it is determined that the individual is in any way unable to properly utilize the equipment, regardless of the producer’s certification status.